tbreuss/mithril-by-examples/examples/routing.md

 layout: layouts/example.html
 ---

+This example shows how to route between two pages in a Mithril.js application.
-This routing example was taken from the official website at <https://mithril.js.org/index.html#routing>.
+The routing example was taken from the official website at <https://mithril.js.org/index.html#routing>.

 ## HTML